openstack-archive/gertty/README.rst

 and any new comments before uploading the review.
 The status bar will alert you to any held changes and direct you to a list of them (the `F12` key by default).
-When viewing a change, the "held" flag may be toggeled with the exclamation key (`!`).
+When viewing a change, the "held" flag may be toggled with the exclamation key (`!`).
 Once held, a change must be explicitly un-held in this manner for your review to be uploaded.

 If Gertty encounters an error, this will also be indicated in the